tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.31.0 =
+* Fixed PHP warning message in Taxonomy List widget.
+* Switched comparison function to use closure to avoid calling the same function twice.

 = 1.30.1 =
 * Made the review index more descriptive with error messages.